 From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the consolidated financial statements of the current period and are therefore the key audit matters.
-We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.
+We describe these matters in our independent auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outwei gh the public interest benefits of such communication.
+Liu, Chien-Yu Li, Tien-Yi For and on Behalf of PricewaterhouseCoopers, Ta aiwan February 23, 2024

-Liu, Chien-Yu Cheng, Ya-Huei

-For and on behalf of PricewaterhouseCoopers, Taiwan February 24, 2023